Aerialize Sydney Aerial Theatre

 Aerialize Sydney Aerial Theatre is a Sydney based circus school and performing arts organisation, which was founded in 1999 by Shelalagh McGovern and Aimee Thomas.
 The organisation is run by a board of directors and is classified as a not-for-profit organisation and non-governmental organisation in Sydney - New South Wales, Australia.
 Aerialize runs circus classes ranging from beginner to professional skill levels and is a training space for professional and recreational circus artists.

 Originally founded in the Addison road Community Centre in Marrickville, Sydney, the aerial theatre organisation took up residency in the ‘Great Hall’ before moving to Canterbury, NSW.

+Aerialize performed at the 2000 Summer Olympics in Sydney at the Opening Ceremony.